Devanshukoli/my-odinproject-journey/log.md

 ## Date: 1-Jan-2025
 - I Intentionally stopped this commit.
 Because of new year plans that I had.
 And Now let's fix this with strong will.
 Gonna keep coming back here everyday and learn something new and make repetations as well.
 - Learning about *arrays*, and reading articles from *w3schools*.

+## Date: 2-Jan-2025
+- continue with Arrays lots of methods -> Brain fries.
+So skipped it pretty fast.
+But hey I recognize some of them since, I have been using them in codewars vastly.
+- Then watched Youtube videos of it.